 Company Culture Matters

-A company that has a culture of sharing, learning, and mentoring will make for a more enjoyable work experience and will advance you professionally.
+A company with a sharing, learning, and mentoring culture will make for a more enjoyable work experience and advance you professionally.
 No one should want to remain stagnant in their field.
-When it’s time to find a different job, you could be left at a disadvantage.
+If you hesitate to grow in your profession, you will be left at a disadvantage when it’s time to find a different job.

 Development Keeps You Agile